-Cost Accounting vs Management Accounting – Management accounting includes a lot of aspects of business such as decision making, strategizing, planning, performance management, risk management etc. Cost accounting, on the other hand, only revolves around cost computation, cost control, and overall cost reduction of business.
+Management accounting includes a lot of aspects of business such as decision making, strategizing, planning, performance management, risk management, etc. On the other hand, cost accounting only revolves around cost computation, cost control, and overall cost reduction of business.

-In simple terms, cost accounting is one of the sub-sets of management accounting.
-As a result, the scope and reach of management accounting are much broader and pervasive than cost accounting.
+In simple terms, cost accounting is one of the subsets of management accounting.
+As a result, the scope and reach of management accounting are much broader and more pervasive than cost accounting.
 So, we can say that management accounting can provide a helicopter view of the business by looking at each aspect qualitatively and quantitatively.
-Cost accounting only gives a pixel view of cost of each product, service, or process.
+On the other hand, cost accounting only gives a pixel view of the cost of each product, service, or process.

 In this article, we discuss Cost Accounting vs Management Accounting in detail –